Why Choose Me?

 First and foremost: I love animals.
 I will treat your animals with care, gentleness, and expert handling.
 One of the main reasons I started shearing was the very rough treatment I had witnessed on other farms – I wanted to offer a humane and thoughtful option to flock owners.
 Hard to believe, but I have heard some shearers comment that they don’t really like the animals they are shearing.

-Third: I care about your fiber.
+Fourth: I care about your fiber.
 I am an avid spinner, and hand-process a lot of my own fiber, so I know the importance of careful handling of fiber during the shearing process.

 Sixth: It’s not “just a job”.
 I regard shearing as a service, an art, and an essential component to animal welfare.
 I am proud to be able to offer this skill to the animal community.